Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-android.rst

 .. _lan-android:

 ==============================
-Trusting Embassy CA on Android
+Trusting Start9 CA on Android
 ==============================

 .. note:: This will work on most Android phones running Android v13+, as well as phones running CalyxOS, GrapheneOS or LineageOS (v19+).